KhronosGroup/glTF/extensions/CESIUM_binary_glTF/README.md

 To solve this, this extension introduces a container format, _Binary glTF_.
 In Binary glTF, glTF resources (JSON, .bin, images, and shaders) are stored in a binary blob.
 The `TextDecoder` JavaScript API can be used to extract the JSON from the binary blob, which can be parses with `JSON.parse` as usual, and then the binary blog is treated as a glTF `buffer`.
 Informally, this is like embedding the JSON, images, and shaders in the .bin file.

+## Binary glTF Layout

 The binary blob is little endian.
 It has a 16-byte header followed by the glTF resources, including the JSON:

+**Figure 1**: Binary glTF layout.
 ![](layout.jpg)

-`magic` is the ANSI string `'glTF'`, and can be used to identify the binary blob as Binary glTF.  `version` is an `uint32` that indicates the version of the Binary glTF container format, which is currently `1`.
+`magic` is the ANSI string `'glTF'`, and can be used to identify the binary blob as Binary glTF.  `version` is an `uint32` that indicates the version of the Binary glTF container format, which is currently `1`.  `jsonOffset` is the offset, in bytes, from the start of the binary blog to the start of the glTF JSON.  `jsonLength` is the length of the glTF JSON in bytes.

-TODO: `jsonOffset` and `jsonLength`
+`jsonOffset` and `jsonLength` are used to access the JSON.
+This extension does not define where the JSON is in the binary blog, other that it is past the 16-byte header and is continious, nor does it define where the JSON is stored relative to the embedded data.
+Figure 1 illistrates that the embedded data may come before or after the JSON (or both).
+Pragmatically, exporter implementations will find it easier to write the JSON after the embedded data to make computing `byteOffset` and `byteLength` for bufferviews straightforward.

-Given an `arrayBuffer` with Binary glTF, Example 1 shows how to parse the header and extra the JSON.
+Given an `arrayBuffer` with Binary glTF, Example 1 shows how to parse the header and access the JSON.

+**Example 1**: Parsing Binary glTF.
 This uses a `TextDecoder` wrapper in Cesium, [`getStringFromTypedArray`](https://github.com/AnalyticalGraphicsInc/cesium/blob/bgltf/Source/Core/getStringFromTypedArray.js).

-**Example 1**: parsing Binary glTF
+Cesium's [`loadImageFromTypedArray`](https://github.com/AnalyticalGraphicsInc/cesium/blob/bgltf/Source/Core/loadImageFromTypedArray.js) helper function is also useful to extracting images from Binary glTF.
 ```javascript
 var sizeOfUnit32 = Uint32Array.BYTES_PER_ELEMENT;